Astounding Bexar County Sheriff's deputy arrest rate continues to skyrocket

-SAN ANTONIO - Twenty-one Bexar County Sheriff’s Office deputies as well as a dispatcher have now been arrested this year, double the total from 2017.
-And it's only mid-October.
+SAN ANTONIO - Twenty-four Bexar County Sheriff’s Office staffers have now been arrested this year, more than double the total from 2017.
+And there are still four weeks left in the year..

 With 1,374 deputies in the county, that is an arrest rate of 1.7 percent.

-By comparison, four of the 2,329 officers in the San Antonio Police Department have been arrested this year, a rate of 0.175 percent.
+By comparison, five of the 2,329 officers in the San Antonio Police Department have been arrested this year, a rate of 0.2 percent.

 If SAPD officers were being arrested at the same rate as the Sheriff’s Department, the number of police arrested would be 39..

 The most recent deputy arrested - on Dec.
 3 - is Michael Dewitt, 51, for assault-family choking/strangulation.